ZhuoCaooo/multiclass-traffic-assignment/README.md

 This is modified based on code from `MatteoBettini/Traffic-Assignment-Frank-Wolfe-2021` to simply test the multiclass traffic assignment problems.

------Traffic Assignments on multiclass Vehicles
+-----Traffic Assignments on **multiclass Vehicles and multiple equilibrium-principle players**

 -----Data Extraction